HackerLoop/rotonde-uavtalk/README.md

 ```

 Yes, there is a lot on infos there, a big part of it will be stripped in futur versions.
-Anyway the one that interests us is the `id` field, 869979622.
-This is the id we need to subscribe to this uavobject.
+Anyway the one field that interests us is the `id` field, 869979622.
+This is the id we want to subscribe to.

-Let's go on and subscribe, create a json paket with the following format:
+Let's go on and subscribe; create a json paket with the following format:

 ```json
 {